argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 `qdel <jobid> [<jobid> <jobid>...]`

-Occasionally, the job will will still show up in qstat after you try and `qdel` it.
+Occasionally, the job will still show up in `qstat` after you try and `qdel` it.
 When this happens you can try `qdel -W force <jobid>`.
 If it still wont go away, please send mail to <support@alcf.anl.gov>  and one of the administrators can remove it for you.
 DO NOT just default to using `-W force`.
 The force does not do all of the clean up and can cause problems of its own.

 ## <a name="qmove"></a>`qmove`: Move a job to a different queue